Education for librarianship: Library schools

+The development of library schools in other countries began when library schools were founded in Leipzig in 1914 and Barcelona in 1915 (the library school in Barcelona is currently under faculty of the Universitat de Barcelona).
+In Brazil, the National Library drew up in 1911 the first library science course in South America, under the guidance of director Manuel Cicero Peregrino da Silva, who was inspired by the École Nationale des Chartes of France; however, the class only began operating in 1915.
 In 1914, the University of the Philippines offered the first courses in Library education in the country.
-The development of library schools in other countries began in 1915, when librarians' schools were founded at Leipzig and Barcelona (currently, as a faculty of the Universitat de Barcelona, Facultat de Biblioteconomia i Documentació (UB) is the oldest library school in Europe).
-Many others were founded during World War II.
+The University of the Philippines eventually established the first separate library school in that country in 1961; the Institute of Library Science, a former department of the now defunct College of Liberal Arts.

 The University of Chicago Graduate Library School, established in 1928, became the first library school to confer a master's degree in library science, which is now the standard professional degree, and later became the first to give a doctoral degree in the field.
-The pivotal role of the doctoral degree at Chicago from 1921–1951 has been analyzed by John Richardson in his study, The Spirit of Inquiry.
-Many faculty members at the Graduate Library School (1928–1979) were at the forefront of the field's development in the twentieth century: Lester Asheim, Lee Pierce Butler, Leon Carnovsky, Herman H. Fussler, Frances E. Henne, Carleton B. Joeckel, Jesse Shera, Peggy Sullivan, Douglas Waples, Louis Round Wilson, Howard Winger, and Robert Wadsworth.
+The Dean was Louis Round Wilson from 1932-1942.
+The pivotal role of the doctoral degree at Chicago from 1921 to 1951 has been analyzed by John Richardson in his study, The Spirit of Inquiry.
+Many faculty members at the Graduate Library School (1928–1979) including Wilson were at the forefront of the field's development in the twentieth century: Lester Asheim, Lee Pierce Butler, Leon Carnovsky, Herman H. Fussler, Frances E. Henne, Carleton B. Joeckel, Jesse Shera, Peggy Sullivan, Douglas Waples, Howard Winger, and Robert Wadsworth.
 The Library Quarterly was first published by the Graduate Library School in 1931.

-The University of the Philippines established the first separate library school in that country in 1961; the Institute of Library Science, a former department of the now defunct College of Liberal Arts.
+The education of Black librarians in the United States was the focus of the 50th Anniversary Celebration of the School of Library and Information Sciences at North Carolina Central University.
+The Clark Atlanta University School of Library and Information Studies, the only HBCU program at a private university, closed in 2006.